msdupuy/msdupuy.github.io/index.md

 My research focuses on the numerical analysis of methods in molecular systems or materials.

-You can reach me at firstname.lastname@ljll.math.upmc.fr
+You can reach me at firstname.lastname@sorbonne-universite.fr

 [Github](https://github.com/msdupuy), [ArXiv](https://arxiv.org/search/?query=dupuy%2C+mi-song&searchtype=all&source=header).